we are advancing the future of the built environment, education & employment,

 Expand economic opportunity by improving education and workforce development.

 As artificial intelligence and automation transform the workforce, The Future of Education & Employment will be even more interconnected, blurring traditional boundaries between academic pursuits and workforce development.
+To adequately equip students and lifelong learners, educational institutions at all levels will need to foster creativity, critical thinking, and emotional intelligence while providing opportunities for continuous reskilling and upskilling throughout academic and professional careers.

 priorities

-Scale workforce development and lifelong learning models, including new forms of financing for training and apprenticeships and support for the Good Jobs Guarantee Act in Albany
+Scale workforce development and lifelong learning models, including new forms of financing for training and apprenticeships and support for the Good Jobs Guarantee Act in Albany.

 THE FUTURE OF democracy & government